TiendaNube/api-docs/guides/Payment Provider/README.md

     });
   };

-  // Now, our Method and it's argument object. var AcmeCardMethod = new PaymentOptions.Transparent.CardPayment({
+  // Now, our Payment Option and it's argument object. var AcmeCardPaymentOption = new PaymentOptions.Transparent.CardPayment({

     // The option's unique id as set on it's configuration on the Payment Provider so Checkout can match them and merge them.
     id: "acme_transparent_card",